Salijon Abdurahmanov: Release from prison

-On 4 October 2017 Abdurahmanov was set free after serving nine years and four months in prison.
+On 4 October 2017 Abdurahmanov was released after serving nine years and four months in prison.
 On his release he thanked human rights organisations for their advocacy.

 The UN Human Rights Council later ruled against Abdurahmanov's conviction and recommended that he be compensated for his arrest and unfair trial and imprisonment.
-As a result Abdurahmanov made an application to the Supreme Court of Uzbekistan to have his conviction overturned.
+As a result, Abdurahmanov made an application to the Supreme Court of Uzbekistan to have his conviction overturned.
 A half-hour court hearing on 23 September 2019 refused the application.
 During the hearing Abdurahmanov said he was continuing his human rights activities, as deputy chairman of the Human Rights Committee of Uzbekistan, and working as a journalist.
 A few days later, on 27 September, Abdurahmanov was questioned by the Karakalpakstan public prosecutor about the posting of a video on YouTube and possible extortion.
 Abdurahmanov denied any involvement and claimed that the interrogation was to "teach me a lesson".

 In May 2020 Abdurahmanov gave an interview to Amnesty International in which he discussed the strength he had drawn from international letters of support while he was in prison.

+Death

+Abdurahmanov died in Germany on 26 July 2025.